Adult Learner Handbook

 4

-EXPECT A FINANCIAL AID AWARD NOTIFICATION.
-The colleges you listed on your FAFSA will notify you of the types and amounts of financial aid they’re offering you.
-You will only receive notifications from colleges that accepted you for admission.
-Accept or reject the financial aid package by the deadline.
-5 BE PREPARED FOR VERIFICATION.
-Watch your student portal and email closely as the college might request verification of your FAFSA information.
-The college will not process your financial aid package until you provide required documents.
-4
+EXPECT A FINANCIAL AID AWARD OFFER The colleges you listed on your FAFSA will notify you of the types and amounts of financial aid they’re offering.
+You will only receive offers from colleges that accepted you for admission.
+Accept or reject the financial aid by the deadline.
+5

 Below is the maximum amount you can borrow each year in subsidized and unsubsidized loans (combined).
 HOW MUCH CAN YOU BORROW?